-There is a small resort at SKALA POLICHNITOS, noted mainly for many tavernas its salt pans which hardly ever dry up even in high summer and attract as many birdwatchers as birds.
-There are a few seafood tavernas here and a small beach.
+The small resort at Skala Polichnitos is noted for its many tavernas and its salt pans which stay wet even in high summer and can attract as many birdwatchers as birds.

-Further south inland among the pine forests is POLICHNITOS, a rather dreary village full of decaying mansion houses, though it does have a domed and recently restored thermal baths that boast the hottest waters in Europe (91°C).
+Inland among the pines is Polichnitos, a dreary village of decaying mansion houses, although its domed and recently restored thermal baths boast the hottest waters in Europe (91°C).

 There are three mineral springs in use near Polichnitos.
 The main bathhouse is close to the river bank above the seashore and has two pools (male and female).